top of page

 When applying alt text to an image, it should not include:

-Screen readers will automatically announce an image as an “image”.
-So, an alternative text “Image of an apple” would be read aloud by a screen reader as “image, Image of an apple”.
+Screen readers will automatically announce an image as an “image."
+So, alternative text that reads “image of an apple” would actually be read aloud by a screen reader as “image, image of an apple."

 Using correct grammar can enhance the experience for screen reader users:

-The alt text needs to describe the image as concisely as possible.
-As a rule of thumb: avoid writing text alternatives longer than 100 characters.
+Additionally, the alt text needs to describe the image as concisely as possible.
+As a rule of thumb: Avoid writing text alternatives longer than 100 characters.
 Long alt text will result in a poor user experience for those using screen readers.
 If the image requires a longer description, it is better to describe the image within the copy on the page and provide a shorter alt text.

 To write a good alt text consider the context of the image.
 What content is it supporting?
 What details are important in the image?
 The alt text should match the tone of voice of the accompanying content.